 After many changes in living situations, I moved out of my hometown and into another.
 I worked hard and learned more about long wires.
 With the help of members of the After Midnight Amateur Radio Association, Bergen Amateur Radio Association and the Fair lawn Amateur Radio Association, I was able to get on the air.
 Oh, by the way, I was Vice President of the After Midnight Amateur Radio Association, since the founding date.

 My main focus right now is working on a table and rack mounting system for my radios.
-I am running a Kenwood TM-V71A Dual Band and an Anyone AT-5888UV for 70CM (440MHz) UHF and 2M (144MHz) VHF.
-My last purchase was a TYT TH-9000D 1.25M (220MHz) VHF radio.
-The only band I can say I am missing is 6M (54MHz) VHF.
-Not to point out all my toys, but I feel good with the 5 HTs and 10 mobile/base unit radios and made 14 working antennas.
+I am running a Kenwood TM-V71A Dual Band and an Anyone AT-5888UV, both for 70CM (440MHz) UHF and 2M (144MHz) VHF.
+I purchased a TYT TH-9000D 1.25M (220MHz) VHF radio, just need to find a stinger or buy a new antenna.
+The only band I can say I am missing is 6M (54MHz) VHF, but it is on my IC-7300.
+Not to point out all my toys, but I feel good with the 8 HTs and 11 mobile/base unit radios and made 14 working antennas.

 I recently ventured into General Mobile Radio System (GMRS).
 You know it as the small radios sold at Walmart, Radio Shack, Shop-rite, Staples and other stores.
 It is the dual radio pack that looks like a kid’s toy.
 Well, there is a license for most of the frequencies on it.